60 second recommendation

 – 529 savings plan distributions are only tax-fee for post-secondary expenses (like college.)

 – Unlike the Coverdell ESA, you can contribute for a beneficiary of any age (even yourself or your spouse!)
 If plans change, you can transfer the account to an eligible beneficiary.
 These include the beneficiary’s kids, grandkids, siblings, parents, neices/nephews, aunts/uncles, in-laws, first cousins, and all those folks’ spouses (including the beneficiary’s.)
 (Step-family count too.)
 This means you could start a 529 for yourself to go back to school, and if you don’t use all the money, give it to your spouse, kids or even grandkids.
+You can change beneficiaries multiple times for multiple generations to create a ‘dynasty 529’ as well, if you’re careful.

 – These plans are offered by states, and you can invest in ANY state’s particular plan (not just your home state.)
 It pays to shop around, and you should always at least glance at your home state’s plan to see if there are any special benefits in it for residents (like state income tax breaks.)
 I checked in my home state of Washington, and there’s no special benefits for residents.
 So if you live in Washington state, see the Utah plan below.